 SVG Glyphs in OpenType

-Bringing Color and Animation to Fonts
+Bringing Rich Graphic Expressivity to Fonts

-Working Draft · August 7, 201223
+Unofficial Editor’s Draft · July 24, 2013

-Sairus Patel · Adobe Systems
+Sairus Patel, Adobe Systems · Cameron McCormack & Edwin Flores, Mozilla Corporation

-sBackground
+Document abstract and status

-This document proposes a way for OpenType fonts to optionally include colored and/or animated glyphs.
+This document proposes a way for Open Font Format/OpenType fonts (CFF or TrueType) to optionally include glyphs defined as SVG.
+This would allow for color, gradients, animation and other aspects of SVG’s rich graphics model.

+This document is an unofficial editor’s draft that has arisen primarily out of design discussions in the W3C Community Group SVG glyphs for OpenType, and out of an experimental implementation by Mozilla Corporation.
+It is formatted as a proposal to the Open Font Format and OpenType specifications.

+Please send comments about this document to public-svgopentype@w3.org (archived).

+Use cases and requirements

-The primary use case is creative titling, drop-caps, and other display usage in digital publishing (e.g. HTML pages and e-magazines).
+The primary use case for richly expressive glyphs is creative titling, drop-caps, and other display usage in digital publishing (e.g. HTML pages and e-magazines).
 Other use cases are e-learning materials, online advertisements, and Unicode emoticons for social media and text messaging.

-A purely graphics-based solution for the above situations is not acceptable since it would not allow for full semantic accessibility (e.g. searching, indexing), ease of user input, international text shaping, or typographic features.
+A purely graphics-based solution for the above situations, e.g. a set of images that are to be manually arranged by the document author, is not acceptable since it would not allow for full semantic accessibility (e.g. searching, indexing), ease of user input, international text shaping, or typographic features.

 The proposed glyph description technology is SVG, a part of HTML 5.
 Note that while the SVG 1.1 <font> element does allow for color and animation, its layout model is simple and lacks OpenType’s sophisticated international and typographic feature layout facilities.
 Nothing in the following proposal requires use of the SVG <font> element.

-Nothing in the following proposal requires an extension to the SVG specification.

-Custom fill or a “color-by-numbers” facility is a compelling aspect of SVG-in-OT.
-While not explicitly mentioned in the draft proposal, it is being discussed in the W3C Community Group SVG glyphs for OpenType (all are welcome to participate).
-A future version of this working draft (and perhaps the SVG specification itself) may be extended to allow for custom fill.

 Draft proposal